- A true audio CD can be at most 79 minutes in total play time but you should try to keep it less than 74 minutes (see notes below).

 There are two main types of CDs that you can create with CD burning software: audio CDs and data CDs.

 - To ensure that you create a CD that will play anywhere it is important to choose Audio CD, not Data CD.
 A data CD containing for example MP3 or WAV files will play happily on your computer but is unlikely to play in a standalone CD player or in-car CD player (note that some modern CD players will play data CDs).
 An audio CD will play on any standalone or in-car CD player and in your computer and in modern DVD players.

 - Audio CDs are generally limited to 74 minutes playing time on a 650 MB disc ("Red Book Standard") or 79 minutes on a 700 MB disc."

-When you make your .WAV or .MP3 files, they must be in exactly this format (there are no ranges or options).
+File Format: When you make your .WAV or .MP3 files, they must be in exactly the following format (there are no ranges or options).
 Then, add them to the zip file in alphabetical order (we recommend you name your files with leading zeroes such as 01aaa.mp3, 02bbb.mp3, 10ddd.mp3, 11eee.mp3 so they sort properly).

 Audio Sample Rate: 16bit

 Audio Sample Rate: 44 khz

 Bit Rate: 1411 kbps (does not matter for .mp3, but we recommend 192 or higher)